the76000/Capping-UI-/README.md

 Most of the pages have a comment at the first line explaining the basic funcitonality, and possible bugs or errors that might be present.

-You will notice that every comment has a comment about disregarding secruity aspects, well I will talk about them here.

-We did not build any security into this project.
-My go to excuse is that this was designed as an intranet site, so secruity was not considered.
-But if that changes, secruity needs to be in place on the front and back end of this system.
-Database side im clueless, but im sure that needs to be encrpyted.
-Front end has no input sanitiation for the most part to project from SQL injection and things like that.
-So consider fixing that.

 I would also consider redisgning these pages from a UX/UI perspective.
 I am not a designer, i picked the colors randomly from a color wheel, I am not a hip cool developer, so please change those things.
 But the UX could be changed up, because even people on my team